DonnieData/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
 Analysis of Kickstarter campaign data

 ### Purpose
-The purpose of this project is to produce insight into campaign outcomes through utilzing statistical formulas and visualtion methods in Excel.
+The purpose of this project is to produce insight into campaign outcomes through utilizing statistical formulas and visitation methods in Excel.
-With the primary focus being onsubset of data (theater category), deliverables will be based on the relationship of campaigns and thier launch dates as well as their funding goals.
+With the primary focus being on a subset of data centered around Theater Campaigns, deliverables will be based on the relationship between the campaigns and their launch dates as well as their funding goals.

 ## Analysis Focus Questions

-How do theater campaigns fair in relation to thier:
+How do theater campaigns fair in relation to their launch dates and funding goals?
-1. lauch dates
-2. funding goals

 ### Analysis of Outcomes Based on Goals

-Through utlizing Pivot tables, I am able to aggregate, group, and filter data.
+Through utilizing Pivot tables, I am able to aggregate, group, and filter data.

 ![Outcomes Pivot](https://github.com/DonnieData/kickstarter-analysis/blob/master/Resources/Launch%20Data%20Pivot.png)

-Based on the calculated columns In the pivot table I have created the below visualization to further help in the analysis and find insight int the Outcomes vs Launch Date relationship.
+Based on the calculated columns in the pivot table I have created the below visualization to further help in the analysis and find insight int the Outcomes vs Launch Date relationship.

 ![Outcomes Chart](https://github.com/DonnieData/kickstarter-analysis/blob/master/Resources/Outcomes_vs_Goals.png)